GitHub

 How to uninstall ALCF

-To uninstall ALCF:
+To uninstall ALCF on Linux:

-pip3 uninstall alcf
+pipx uninstall alcf

 Building from the source code